New Jersey DWI v. DUI: What Is the Difference?

 Call a DWI Attorney in New Jersey

-If you or someone you know has been issued a DWI citation or arrested for drunk driving in New Jersey, an experienced DWI attorney can help.
+If you or someone you know has been issued a DWI citation or arrested for drunk driving in New Jersey, an experienced attorney can help.
 Call Beninato & Matrafajlo Attorneys at Law, LLC at 908-248-4404 to schedule a free, complimentary consultation with our legal team today.

 Dan T. Matrafajlo